 A romance scammer will always have unrealistically attractive photos on their profile, be it on social media or a dating site.
 When they reach out to you, you’d likely be taken aback by the fact that such an attractive – and possibly successful – person would be interested in you.
 In short, they seem way out of your league and almost too good to be true.

 If that thought crosses your mind when a stranger makes a move on you online, don’t let it slide.
-Be mindful of the fact that too good to be true is almost always unreal.
-Look out for any other red flags, and take a step back, if you see all the clear signs of a romance scammer in the person.
+Be mindful of the fact that if something appears too good to be true it almost always is.
+The answer to how to catch a romance scammer in such a situation is to always be on the lookout for any red flags such as there being too many inconsistencies in their stories, reluctance to answer any follow-up questions you may have about their life, and avoiding situations where you end up coming face-to-face, be it in real life or virtually.
+Take a step back if you see all the clear signs of a romance scammer in the person.

 2. They are far, far away from you

 A person who’s in it to con you wouldn’t want to meet you in person and betray their real identity.
 That’s why one of the most common romance scammer tactics is that claim to be far, far away from you.
 In all likelihood, such a person will tell you they’re in a different country altogether.
-Working in an oil rig, practicing as a doctor with an international charitable organization, serving in the military and deployed in Afghanistan or Iraq – these are the common decoys they use.
+Working in an oil rig, practicing as a doctor with an international charitable organization, serving in the military and being deployed overseas – these are the common decoys they use.

 You see it’s the perfect cover to sell their story of being a US national spending extended periods abroad.
 Besides, it gives them the perfect excuse to ghost you as and when required.
 They do not want to be easily reachable to you in order to keep the mystery alive which is exactly what is going to keep a victim hooked!